Line drawing algorithm

 Two rasterized lines.
 The colored pixels are shown as circles.
 Above: monochrome screening; below: Gupta-Sproull anti-aliasing; the ideal line is considered here as a surface.

 In computer graphics, a line drawing algorithm is an algorithm for approximating a line segment on discrete graphical media, such as pixel-based displays and printers.
 On such media, line drawing requires an approximation (in nontrivial cases).
 Basic algorithms rasterize lines in one color.
 A better representation with multiple color gradations requires an advanced process, spatial anti-aliasing.

 On continuous media, by contrast, no algorithm is necessary to draw a line.
-For example, cathode-ray oscilloscopes use analog phenomena to draw lines and curves.
+For example, cathode-ray oscilloscopes use analog electronics to draw lines and curves.
+Before the advent of fast CPUs, such monitors were used in advanced application CAD/CAM domains such as car design, using wireframe drawings.
+These systems only needed a small list of (x,y) vectors from the computer to immediately draw a line image.
+For a visualisation on a display that only accepts intensities of pixels, a digital algorithm needed to be invented.